-Opioid abuse is one of the most prominent problems in the United States today.
-The Centers for Disease Control (CDC) has determined that more than 2 million Americans misuse prescription opioids, and almost one-quarter of them struggle with addiction.
+Today, opioid abuse is one of the most prominent problems in the United States.
+The Centers for Disease Control (CDC) has determined that more than 2 million Americans misuse prescription opioids annually.
+Moreover, almost one-quarter of them struggle with addiction.
 Every day, 1,000 people end up in the emergency room for prescription opioid misuse, and not everyone makes it out.
-In fact, roughly 183,000 people have died from prescription opiate overdoses between 1999 and 2015; today, the death toll has risen to a staggering 91 opioid overdose deaths per day.
+In fact, roughly 183,000 people have died from prescription opiate overdoses between 1999 and 2015.
+Today, the death toll has risen to a staggering 91 opioid overdose deaths per day.
 As a result, opioid overdose has replaced car crashes as the leading cause of accidental death.

-Opioid drug abuse certainly isn’t a recent development, but there is one key factor that sets this epidemic apart from other forms of drug use: the opioid crisis seems to be exacerbated by the pharmaceutical industry.
-This is a theory that has been popular for some time, and there is plenty of evidence to support it.
-In fact, many are calling the driving force behind the opioid crisis a conspiracy; one peddled by the corporate pharmaceutical companies of America— Big Pharma.
+Opioid drug abuse isn’t by any means a recent development.
+Still, there is one key factor that sets this epidemic apart from other forms of drug use: the pharmaceutical industry.
+For some time now, the masses have speculated that Big Pharma is a driving force behind the opioid crisis.
+There is, after all, plenty of evidence to support this.
+In fact, many are calling the opioid crisis a conspiracy; one peddled by the corporate pharmaceutical companies of America— Big Pharma.

 The Big Pharma Conspiracy

 This ‘Big Pharma’ conspiracy isn’t as far-fetched as it may sound.
 The definition of ‘conspiracy’ is listed in any dictionary as ‘a secret plan to do something that is harmful or illegal.’
-Pharmaceutical companies, like any other company, want to turn up a profit for their products, in fact they are beholden to their shareholders to do so.
+Pharmaceutical companies, like any business, want to turn up a profit for their products.
+In fact, they are obligated to their shareholders to do so.
 It’s no secret they want to make money.
-So, what is the conspiracy here?
+So, what is the conspiracy?

 Pushing a Deadly Product

-Opioid prescriptions have highly addictive properties and the highest potential for resulting in illicit drug use.
+Opioid prescriptions have highly addictive properties and the highest potential for subsequent illicit drug use.
 The National Institute on Drug Abuse (NIDA) has determined that nearly 75% of people who receive treatment for heroin addiction began their addictions by abusing opioid prescriptions.
-This isn’t a secret, and yet opioids are still the go-to solution for pain relief.
-In fact, the number of opioid prescriptions handed out in America has risen by 300% over the past ten years— during the development and height of the opioid crisis.
+This isn’t a secret, and yet opioids are still the standard for pain relief.
+In fact, the number of opioid prescriptions handed out in America has risen by 300% over the past ten years, marking the development and height of the opioid crisis.
 This doesn’t seem to be a coincidence.

 Additionally, opiate manufacturers have spent more than $880 million over the past decade to keep full control over the making and distribution of their products.
-These funds— which came from lobbying and campaign contributions— have been used for large settlements with anyone looking to challenge Big Pharma with accusations of its contribution to the opioid crisis.
+These funds— which came from lobbying and campaign contributions— have been used in large settlements with anyone looking to challenge Big Pharma with accusations of peddling the opioid crisis.
 Big Pharma also used this money to toss several bills that proposed limits to opioid prescriptions.
 Had these bills passed, profits for Big Pharma would have plummeted.

 Private Partnerships and Misleading Marketing

-It’s pretty standard for Big Pharma companies to use their advocates to spread opioid-positive messages.
-However, most of the time, the partnerships that Big Pharma have are kept private from the public.
-For example, New Jersey Governor Chris Christie discreetly used $100,000 from Big Pharma to fund his campaign— and now, he has partnered with a pharmaceutical executive to learn Big Pharma’s ideas for addressing the opioid crisis.
-Christie (and others positions of power) may claim that ties to Big Pharma may help regulate opioid prescriptions, but most people agree that the companies responsible for the crisis shouldn’t have a hand in the plan to solve it.
+It’s pretty standard for Big Pharma to use their advocates to spread opioid-positive messages.
+However, most of the time, their partnerships are kept private from the public.
+For example, New Jersey Governor Chris Christie discreetly used $100,000 from Big Pharma to fund his campaign.
+Now, he has partnered with a pharmaceutical executive to discuss Big Pharma’s ideas for addressing the opioid crisis.
+Christie (and others in positions of power) claim that ties to Big Pharma may help regulate opioid prescriptions.
+Still, most people agree that the companies responsible for the crisis shouldn’t be part of the plan to solve it.